Range Rover Velar Review 2024

 We like the Range Rover's softly-sprung suspension, precise steering and reassuring stability, but it's not as engaging on a twisty road as a Porsche Macan, and only models fitted with air-suspension glide over bumps.

-Since the Range Rover Velar looks so striking, this lack of cornering agility is unlikely to matter too many buyers.
+Since the Range Rover Velar looks so striking, this lack of cornering agility is unlikely to matter for many buyers.
 If you can afford it, then the Velar is a compelling package, but the further up the range you go, the harder it gets to justify the high price.

 Looking for a used car for sale?
 We've got 100s of Land Rover Approved Used Cars for Sale for you to choose from, including a wide range of Range Rover Velars for sale.

-First and foremost the Range Rover Velar is an SUV for the style-conscious, with concept car looks and a high price to match.
-It is stunning to behold, and has a glamour few of its rivals can match.
+First and foremost, the Range Rover Velar is an SUV for the style-conscious, with concept car looks and a high price to match.
+It is stunning to behold and has a glamour few of its rivals can match.
 It's for you to decide if it's really worth it.

 That doesn't mean the Range Rover Velar is more style than substance though.
 With the right engine, this is a smooth and refined motorway cruiser, with useful off-road ability.
 It's just not the most practical choice, even if you do get it dirty.